Skip to content

 Map of the Clerkenwell Green low traffic neighbourhood

 Traffic filters are at the following locations: Clerkenwell Green where it connects to Aylesbury Street, both ends of Sans Walk, and both ends of Corporation Row.
-The two filters in Corporation Row are enforced by cameras and the proposals for the public realm scheme would change the bollard-enforced filter on Clerkenwell Green close to Aylesbury Street to a camera-enforced filter.
+The two filters in Corporation Row are enforced by cameras and the first phase proposals for the public realm scheme changed the bollard-enforced filter on Clerkenwell Green close to Aylesbury Street into a camera-enforced filter.
 The map below shows vehicle access routes for Clerkenwell Green from 6 February 2023.

 Map of Clerkenwell low traffic neighbourhood from February 2023